 My arrangement of “How Great Thou Art“ is now available.
 Yes!!!
-Find it at:

 I’ve arranged several hymns for people before, but this one has a cool story.
 With my fiction writing obsession, my music has taken a back seat lately.
 Which is fine.
 I love music and writing, and I’ll do whichever I’m in the mood for, because if I force either one, it never turns out great.

 Cool thing #1

-But about a month ago, I was in a musical mood and sat down at my piano and started goofing around.
+About a month ago, I was in a musical mood and sat down at my piano and started goofing around.
 Before I knew it, I was plunking out a piano arrangement of “How Great Thou Art.”
 Not sure why that hymn since it’s never been on my top-ten favorites list, but okay.
 I grabbed my manuscript paper and scribbled (literally) all over it.
 My musical handwriting is worse than my regular handwriting, which is scary enough.
 But the music was coming faster than I could write.
 I haven’t written a song that fast in a LONG time.